obiwit/expROVer/README.md

 # expROVer
 The ExpROVer software intents to add value to the ROV market by enabling the use an open source solution enabling an easy and intuitive user interface, available anywhere and at anytime and ready to support extensions from the open source community.

+You can find more information in [our website](http://obiwit.github.io/expROVer/).
+Alternatively, you can check out [this prezi presentation](https://prezi.com/p/f4rznatru7lv/) to get an overview of the system.

 ## Getting Started
 Every module of the project contains READMEs that better detail that module.
 This page is intended as a general overview of the system.